tarushi98/tarushi98/README.md

 ## Tarushi Pathak

-<p> Currently working @ Amazon as a Programmer Analyst.
-You will usually find me here at 2 in the morning.
+<p> You will usually find me here at 2 in the morning.
 I work with Machine Learning and Deep Learning as I find them to be the most interesting thing in the world.Check out my repositories and if you find something interesting , then leave a comment , a pr or something.</p>
 <br/>